-&lt;sup>1 If the District chooses to report assets and liabilities of fiduciary activities in its statement of net position (see footnote 2 on that statement), it should separately report additions and deductions, if significant, as cash inflows and cash outflows, respectively, in the operating activities category.
+1 If the District chooses to report assets and liabilities of fiduciary activities in its statement of net position (see footnote 2 on that statement), it should separately report additions and deductions, if significant, as cash inflows and cash outflows, respectively, in the operating activities category.

-\\\\\ County Community College District (\\\\\ College) Use at District's discretion Statement of cash flows-primary government Year ended June 30, 2023
+County Community College District ( College) Use at District's discretion Statement of cash flows-primary government Year ended June 30, 2024

-Business-type activities

-Cash flows from investing activities:

-Proceeds from sales and maturities of investments

-Interest received on investments

-Purchases of investments

-Net cash provided by (used for) investing activities

-Net increase (decrease) in cash and cash equivalents

-Cash and cash equivalents, July 1, 2022

-Cash and cash equivalents, June 30, 2023

-Reconciliation of operating income (loss) to net cash provided by (used for) operating activities:

-Operating income (loss)

-Adjustments to reconcile operating income (loss) to net cash provided by (used for) operating activities:

-Depreciation and amortization

-Provision for uncollectible accounts

-Changes in assets, deferred outflows of resources,

-liabilities, and deferred inflows of resources:

-Net other postemployment benefits asset

-Net pension and other postemployment benefits liability

-Deferred outflows of resources related to pensions and other postemployment benefits liabilities, and deferred inflows of resources

-Deferred inflows of resources related to pensions and other postemployment benefits

-List other appropriate assets, deferred outflows of resources,
+Year ended June 30, 2024 Business-type activities Cash flows from investing activities: Proceeds from sales and maturities of investments Interest received on investments Purchases of investments Net cash provided by (used for) investing activities Net increase (decrease) in cash and cash equivalents Cash and cash equivalents, July 1, 2023 Cash and cash equivalents, June 30, 2024 Reconciliation of operating income (loss) to net cash provided by (used for) operating activities: Operating income (loss) Adjustments to reconcile operating income (loss) to net cash provided by (used for) operating activities: Depreciation and amortization Provision for uncollectible accounts Changes in assets, deferred outflows of resources, liabilities, and deferred inflows of resources: Net other postemployment benefits asset Net pension and other postemployment benefits liability Deferred outflows of resources related to pensions and other postemployment benefits Deferred inflows of resources related to pensions and other postemployment benefits List other appropriate assets, deferred outflows of resources, List other appropriate assets, deferred outflows of resources, liabilities, and deferred inflows of resources

+If statement of net position line items are other than cash and cash equivalents, provide a reconciliation.